 Litter bins are provided for pedestrian litter only and should not be used for disposing of household or commercial waste.
-All of our litter bins are dual purpose and can be used to dispose of bagged dog waste.
+All of our litter bins can be used to dispose of bagged dog waste.

 What we do

-Stratford-on-Avon District Council, in partnership with its contractor Biffa Municipal Limited, provides, maintains and empties over 1,500 litter/dog waste bins across the district.
-Litter bins are normally placed in areas of high pedestrian footfall or where a litter problem has been identified.
-All of our litter/dog waste bins are emptied regularly; some are emptied daily, while the majority are emptied once a week.
+Stratford-on-Avon District Council, in partnership with its contractor Biffa Waste Services Limited, provides, empties and maintains over 1,300 litter bins/dog waste bins across the District.
+Litter bins are normally placed in areas of high footfall or where a litter issue(s) has been identified.
+All of our litter bins/dog waste bins are emptied regularly; some are emptied daily, while the majority are emptied once a week.

-We regularly review litter/dog waste bin provision to ensure that bins are in high footfall locations.
+We regularly review litter bin/dog waste bin provision to ensure that bins are located in high footfall locations or where there is a specific requirement (i.e. dog walking routes).

-We have a limited budget for the replacement and maintenance of litter/dog waste bins, but we aim to ensure all of the bins are in a good condition and replace where necessary.
+We have a limited budget for the repair, maintenance and replacement of litter bins/dog waste bins, but we aim to ensure that all of the bins are in a good condition and replaced when necessary.

-Any requests for additional bins should be directed to the appropriate town or parish council, which can fund the purchase, installation and annual emptying costs if they and Stratford-on-Avon District Council agree that there is a need for additional bins.
+Any requests for additional litter bins/dog waste bins should be directed to the relevant town or parish council, who can fund the purchase, installation and annual emptying costs if they and the council agree that there is a need for an additional bin(s) in accordance with the council's Litter Bin Protocol.

 What we don't do

-Stratford-on-Avon District Council is not responsible for emptying bins provided on private land or by private businesses.
+The council is not responsible for emptying litter bins provided on private land or by private businesses.
 For example, if a retailer provides a litter bin outside their business, it is their responsibility to empty and maintain that bin.

 On-street recycling bins